 Safe Harbor Key Provisions

-Primary Benefits: Satisfies ADP/ACP testing which allows highly compensated employees (HCEs) the ability to defer up to the maximum deferral limit ($19,000 plus $6,000 if age 50, for 2019).
-Satisfies Top Heavy testing if the only employer contribution allocated is Safe Harbor.
+- Satisfies ADP/ACP testing, allowing highly compensated employees (HCEs) the ability to defer up to the maximum deferral limits (https://tpagroup.com/annual-benefit-and-limits).
 HCEs are defined as 5% owners, including family members by attribution, in current or prior plan year and generally employees earning greater than the Highly Compensated Limit.

 - OR -

-- Once eligible, cannot incorporate provisions requiring the employee to be working on the last day of the plan year or requiring completion of a certain number of hours of service.
+- Once eligible, cannot incorporate provisions requiring the employee to be working on the last day of the plan year or requiring completion of a certain number of hours of service during the plan year.

-- In-service withdrawals of safe harbor monies are not allowed before age 59½, unless the participant requests a financial hardship withdrawal or a loan, if permitted under the plan.
+- In-service withdrawals of Safe Harbor monies are not allowed before age 59½, unless the participant requests a financial hardship withdrawal or a loan, if permitted under the plan.

-- Need at least 3 months left in a plan year to add Safe Harbor 401(k) to an existing profit sharing plan.
+- Need at least 3 months left in a plan year to add Safe Harbor 401(k) to an existing Profit Sharing plan.

-- Can not add Safe Harbor to an existing 401(k) plan during the plan year.
-The plan can be amended to add the Safe Harbor feature as of the first day of the next plan year.
+- The plan can be amended to add the Safe Harbor Match feature as of the first day of the next plan year.

 - A Safe Harbor feature is intended to be a required commitment by the Employer for as long as the provision is in effect.
 The IRS has very strict guidelines that must be followed in the event an Employer is financially unable to fulfill this obligation.
-The Employer is legally bound for funding a safe harbor contribution through the date that the plan is formally amended to remove the provision and employees are given advance notice.
+The Employer is legally bound for funding a Safe Harbor contribution through the date that the plan is formally amended to remove the provision and employees are given advance notice.